 - Tire marks

-Non-forensic DNA evidence can also be used to prosecute assailants who are armed with a knife, gun or other weapon.
+Non-forensic DNA evidence can also be used to prosecute assailants who are armed with a knife, gun, or another weapon.
 The weapon in question may be used to identify an associate or suspect, then tie them to the scene of the crime.
 The weapon may also be used to corroborate or substantiate other evidence.

 Second to bodily fluids, hairs and fingerprints are the most common forms of physical evidence collected and then examined during cases of sexual assault.